What is a trade

 The trade in this case is established immediately.
 At the Trade Licensing Office, you will receive an extract from the Trade Register with your identification number (IČO) immediately upon registration.

-Tip: Would you like to become a craftsman but don’t have the qualifications?
+Tip: Would you like to become a craftsman but you don’t have the qualifications?
 Have you considered retraining?
 The Job Centre can be a big help.
 It can save you tens of thousands on retraining courses.
 You can find out exactly how this works in our article on the topic: The Job Centre’s offer of retraining.

 Trade online